 Seeking information as early as possible can solve many problems.
 If you have any questions or concerns about your child’s progress, the homework set or the assessment procedures, contact the class teacher.
 The best way to do this is to contact the school office to arrange a mutually convenient time for a telephone conversation or meeting.

 Interpreters are available to assist parents in communicating with the school.
-Please contact the school office if you would like the assistance of an interpreter, or an Aboriginal Liaison Officer.
-You can have a friend or adviser present during any discussion.
+Please contact the school office if you would like the assistance of an interpreter, or our Aboriginal Indigenous Education Workers.
+You can have a friend or advisor present during any discussion.

 When you have a problem